-A summary of the key assumptions is included in the following table and can be found in the actuarial valuation report as at 31 March 2019.
-Further details regarding the derivation of these assumptions can be found in the Fund Actuary's initial results and assumptions advice to the Fund dated 7 October 2019.
+A summary of the key assumptions is included in the following table and can be found in the actuarial valuation report as at 31 March 2022.
+Further details regarding the derivation of these assumptions can be found in the Fund Actuary's initial results and assumptions advice to the Fund dated 25 October 2022

-Assumption Derivation Value at 31 March 2019 Future Price Inflation (RPI) Smoothed 20 year point on the Bank of England implied Retail Price Index inflation curve as at 31 March 2019 3.6% p.a.
-Future Price Inflation (CPI) RPI less 1.0% per annum to reflect the differences in the indices 2.6% p.a.
+Assumption Derivation Value at 31 March 2022 Future Price Inflation (RPI) Smoothed 20 year point on the Bank of England implied Retail Price Index inflation curve as at 31 March 2019 less 0.7% per annum to reflect the shape of the yield curve and inflation risk premium 3.2% p.a.
+Future Price Inflation (CPI) RPI less 0.35% per annum to reflect the differences in the indices 2.9% p.a.
 Salary increases Assumed to be in line with CPI plus 1.0% p.a.
-3.6% p.a.
-Discount rate Based on the long-term investment strategy of the Fund, with deductions for expenses and prudence 4.8% p.a.
-Post-retirement mortality S3PA tables with a multiplier of 110% for males and 105% for females, projected into the future with the 2018 CMI Model with a long-term rate of improvement of 1.25% p.a. and initial addition parameter of 0.5% n/a
+3.9% p.a.
+Discount rate Based on the long-term investment strategy of the Fund, with deductions for expenses and prudence 4.7% p.a.
+Post-retirement mortality S3PA tables with a multiplier of 115% for males and 110% for females, projected into the future with the 2021 CMI Model with a long-term rate of improvement of 1.25% p.a. a smoothing parameter of 7 and a weighting of 5% on 2020 and 2021 n/a